-Employers have also cited additional benefits from offering the National DPP, including positive behavioral health modifications, a focus on population health improvement, increasing employee engagement, and increasing employee satisfaction.
+Employers have also cited additional benefits from offering the National DPP lifestyle change program, including positive behavioral health modifications, a focus on population health improvement, increasing employee engagement, and increasing employee satisfaction.
 Employee health can improve through reducing blood pressure, cholesterol levels, and weight, and increasing sleep quality by decreasing sleep apnea (see Evidence).
 For more information about why Employers may choose to cover the program, see the Case for Coverage for Commercial Plans and Employers page and the Cost and Value page.

 About Employer Health Insurance

 Employers can provide health insurance coverage for their employees through a variety of methods, but for the purposes of this toolkit, we distinguish between employers with a (1) fully-insured health plan; and those with a (2) self-funded health plan.

 - Employers with a fully-insured health plan pay an insurance company to assume financial risk for their employees; i.e., the employees’ health care claims are paid by the insurance company.

 - Employers with a self-funded health plan accept financial risk and administer their own health insurance plan; i.e., the employees’ health care claims are paid by the employer.